Academic Figure Drawing

 You will also be shown how to recreate the effect of light and shadow on the model under classical lighting conditions, creating tone and tonal progressions.
 Handling your materials to get the best results - line work, shading, textures, light and shadow.

-The Academic Figure Drawing Course will be held at two different venues starting in September 2018.
+The Academic Figure Drawing Workshop will be held in Cork City this May 2019.

 See details below, or contact us to find out more and to enrol.

-- Full payment of € 300 is required to enrol on this course.
+- Full payment of € 175 is required to enrol on this workshop.

 - Fees are non-refundable and non-transferrable.